CitiesSkylinesModding/CS2-CustomAssetPack/README.md

 ## Custom Asset Pack

 This repository is a template for creating custom asset packs for Cities: Skylines II.
-It depends on the [Asset Importer](https://github.com/kosch104/CS2-AssetImporter) mod to load the assets into the game.
+It depends on the [Asset Packs Manager (Formerly Asset Importer)](https://github.com/kosch104/CS2-AssetPacksManager) mod to load the assets into the game.

 ## Features
 - Support for Thumbnails